Last updated on 2026-05-15

 Program Structure

 The Supply Chain Management and Logistics program is structured to be completed within two (2) academic years of full-time study.
-The program offers a comprehensive curriculum that covers various aspects of supply chain management, including:
+The program is designed to provide a comprehensive understanding of various aspects of supply chain management and logistics, including:

 Featured Experiences